illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 The metallic slider adjusts the reflections, and smoothness helps to enhance or subdue the normal map.
 Modify the metallicity and smoothness of the two wall materials so that they are clearly visually different.

-Finally, create a material, that has no albedo or normal map.
+Finally, create one last material, called `Wall 3`, that has no albedo or normal map.
 Next to the albedo option is a small color box.
 Since this material has no albedo, the material will be this flat reflection color.
 Try and see what happens when you change the color of a material with an albedo.